 - Place the job ad in outlets visible to diverse scholars.
 The University posts the ad on HigherEdJobs.com, the internal Lehigh University Human Resources pages, and to the regional HERC job board.
 In addition to the disciplinary journals, determine how else to reach scholars from historically under represented backgrounds.

-- Where will you network?
+- Rethink how you network.
 Will you use social media?
 Who will do personal invitations for seeking applicants?
 Will contacts be made only at conferences?
 Ideally, the long term networking has been in place to build trustworthy relationships with a range of scholars and institution types in order to attract a diverse applicant pool.
 Develop a plan to do both long term and near term networking and outreach to promote the open faculty position to the personal networks of all committee members and especially beyond.
 Contact ADVANCE if you have questions about this (especially forward thinking networking).

 Periodically, Lehigh University employees and affiliates who serve on faculty search committees or involved in the hiring decision making process, may find themselves with a conflict of interest about an applicant or candidate.
 It is a best practice for such conflicts to be disclosed and for the individual to remove themselves from the deliberations and decisions related to the situation if there are past or current relationships that create a conflict of interest, or could have the appearance of creating a conflict of interest.
 In general, a conflict of interest would exist if an individual is in (or has the appearance of being in) a position to influence either directly or indirectly a decision that could lead to personal gain for the individual, their immediate family, or any third party to the detriment of the university’s integrity and its missions of teaching, research, service.